 Esperanza is a perfect example of a dynamic character.
 She faces life without a personal servant to cater to her.
 In addition, Esperanza is given chores for the first time.
 She is humbled beyond belief.
 Plus, she is forced to take on actual jobs once her mother falls ill.
 She physically changes her appearance, wearing old worn-out clothes, and putting her hair in a long braid, making it easier for her working life.

 In class, we learn about dynamic and static characters.
 We discuss how Esperanza undergoes so many changes.
 We explore what specifically caused those changes.
 Students see how this is a dynamic character, one who undergoes a transformation of some sort.

 I like to have students fold a piece of paper in half.
 On the outside, students draw what Esperanza originally looked like, with her ornate outfits and beautiful hair.
 They place quotes around the drawing to support Esperanza’s original identity.
 Then, students lift the paper up and draw what Esperanza likely looks like near the end of the novel.
 Most drawings show weather-beaten, long, braided hair, old clothes, and maybe even some wrinkles.
 The students write text-based evidence around the picture to support this new Esperanza.

 4. Historical Context

 Esperanza Rising takes place in the 1930s, smack in the middle of the Great Depression and the Dust Bowl era.
-Esperanza and her mother take jobs as migrant workers in California, but quickly face discrimination for being of Mexican heritage.
-The pair face discrimination when hundreds of Oklahoma residents move to California looking for work due to the Dust Bowl.
+Esperanza and her mother take jobs as migrant workers in California but quickly face discrimination for being of Mexican heritage.
+The pair faced discrimination when hundreds of Oklahoma residents move to California looking for work due to the Dust Bowl.